-Thank you for taking the time to learn how to adopt a Golden Retriever.
-We will accept Adoption Applications within our chartered areas of the Northern California Counties from San Luis Obispo to the California - Oregon border and Western Nevada (Reno, Sparks, and Incline Village).
+Thank you for taking the time to learn about adopting a Golden Retriever.
+We will accept Adoption Applications within our chartered areas, which include the Northern California Counties from San Luis Obispo to the California-Oregon border and Western Nevada (Reno, Sparks, and Incline Village).
 For questions about our territory, send an email to [email protected]

 NGRR screens all applicants thoroughly.
 We have a lengthy application that we will review with you both on the phone and in person before we consider placing a Golden in your household.

-We will try to contact you within 30 days, but please be aware we are all volunteers who donate our time and that our response to you may be delayed due to other commitments.
+We will attempt to contact you within 30 days.
+Please note that we are an all-volunteer organization, and our response to you may be delayed due to personal and family commitments.

 To apply, see our Online Adoption Application or our Printable Adoption Application.
 We identify your Area Adoption Coordinator for applications and questions based on the city and county you enter.